The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas: Introduction

 The gravitational effects of these fluctuations on stellar dynamics have been studied through simulations of local structures \citep{Amorisco2018, Church2019, Marsh2019, Dalal2022, May2025}.
 These studies demonstrate that collapsed FDM structures can induce observable effects on embedded baryons.
 However, to date, there has been little work on how these dynamics affect the collapse phase in the earliest haloes.

-Calibrating these star formation models is essential for producing more reliable predictions for high-redshift galaxy observations with the James Webb Space Telescope (JWST) and 21-cm experiments like the Square Kilometer Array (SKA).
+Calibrating these star formation models is essential for {developing a crucial bookend case for the more complex MDM models as well as producing} more reliable predictions for high-redshift galaxy observations with JWST and 21-cm experiments like the Square Kilometer Array (SKA).
 While JWST has made revolutionary measurements of high-redshift galaxies, particularly at the bright and massive end of the UV luminosity function (UVLF) \citep{Finkelstein2023}, observations from surveys like the Hubble Frontier Fields are providing constraints on the faint end of the UVLF, which are most sensitive to FDM particle masses \citep{Sipple2025}.
 A delay or disruption in early star formation could also have observable consequences for the 21-cm signal, potentially placing lower limits on the FDM particle mass \citep{Lidz2018, Nebrin2019, Flitter2022}.
-Importantly, these 21-cm studies typically only account for the suppression of the halo mass function; we aim to improve on this by investigating how the intrinsic FDM dynamics further impact the small-scale star formation efficiency.
+Importantly, these 21-cm studies typically only account for the suppression of the halo mass function, thus ignoring the additional suppression in star formation introduced by small-scale FDM dynamics; we aim to improve on this by investigating how the intrinsic FDM dynamics further impact the small-scale star formation efficiency.

 This work aims to bridge the existing gap in the literature by considering the impact of FDM dynamics on primordial star-forming gas across a range of axion-like particle masses ($m_{\mathrm{a}} = \SIrange{1e-22}{7e-22}{\eV}$) and DM halo masses ($M_{\mathrm{h}} = \SIrange{3e8}{8e9}{\Msun}$).
 We create numerical simulations of FDM using the \textsc{axirepo} code within the framework of \textsc{arepo} \citep{Springel2010, May2021, May2023} with the addition of a primordial chemistry network \citep{Clark2011}, which we use to model both the atomic and molecular hydrogen ($\mathrm{H}_2$) cooling necessary to track first star formation in FDM environments.
 A summary of our simulations can be found in \cref{tab:simulation_parameters}.
-This paper is organized as follows: in \cref{sec:theory} we outline the FDM theory, followed by methodology in \cref{sec:methods}.
+This paper is organized as follows: in \cref{sec:motivation} we discuss the continuous motivation for FDM, in \cref{sec:theory} we outline the FDM theory, followed by methodology in \cref{sec:methods}.
 We then present our results in \cref{sec:results} and discuss the implications in \cref{sec:discussion}.
 A summary of our conclusions can be found in \cref{sec:conclusion}.